 You’ll have no trouble finding this beach – it’s right off the South Coast road, near some villages.
 It takes about an hour for a 55km drive from Salelologa Wharf.

-The nearest and the popular fale near the beach used to be Satuiatua Beach Fale before it was destroyed by a major fire on 6th November 2022 (read the news here).
+The nearest and most popular fale near the beach used to be Satuiatua Beach Fale before it was destroyed by a major fire on 6th November 2022 (read the news here).

 However, do not let it down.
 You can easily visit Satuiatua Beach as a day trip from the nearest hotel or fale.

 The scenery is truly breathtaking, and it’s worth visiting.

 Here are some fun common questions that people (that’s you) ask anything about beaches in Samoa.

 Absolutely yes!
 Samoa is blessed with beautiful beaches, from black sand to white.
 Although this article only covers nine beaches, there are dozens of great beaches in Samoa.

 No, most of Samoa’s beaches are quite isolated and secluded.
 However, if you’re looking for a beach with more people, try Lalomanu Beach or Tanu Beach, which can get quite busy during the peak season.

 Lalomanu Beach is a gorgeous beach that has been favorably reviewed by many as one of the most beautiful beaches in the world, and it’s easy to see why.